2i2c-org/infrastructure/docs/howto/operate/new-hub/index.md

   This includes things like Grafana, NFS server provisioners, etc.
 - **JupyterHubs**.
   When a cluster is up and running, we may then deploy JupyterHubs on top of it using the JupyterHub Helm Chart.
+  Configuration that is specific to each JupyterHub is stored in the [`config/hubs`](https://github.com/2i2c-org/pilot-hubs/tree/master/config/hubs) folder.
-  This is generally controlled via configuration in the `pilot-hubs/` repository, and GitHub actions that automatically deploy new hubs (or modify existing ones) on a cluster.
+  GitHub actions then deploy and update hubs on a cluster using this configuration.
   There are some cases where you must manually deploy or modify a hub.
   See [](operate:manual-deploy) for more details.